 Underpinning this process has been the most comprehensive engagement and consultation with partners, stakeholders and customers that we have ever undertaken in developing and producing a Business Plan for council housing in the city.

-The Housing Revenue Account Business Plan (HRA BP) describes our vision for the future of our housing stock and how we intend to meet the investment requirements necessary to meet the Decent Homes standard.
+The business plan describes our vision for the future of our housing stock and how we intend to meet the investment requirements necessary to meet the Decent Homes standard.

 As a whole, the business plan identifies our ability to provide effective stewardship for the stock through our partnerships with tenants, service users and stakeholders.

-The purpose of the Housing Revenue Account (HRA) Business Plan is to set out:
+The purpose of the business plan is to set out: